-Beginning with a default nmap scan nmap scan
+Beginning with a default nmap scan

 Found ports 22 (SSH) and 80 (HTTP).
 I decided there was no need to perform service scanning.